graywolf336/CaptureThePoints/README.md

 * - CTPStartEvent
 * Force clients to get the sign updates that we do when restoring an arena, thanks to Bubelbub
 * Revamped how multiple arenas are handled
-* Recoded ~40% of the plugin, should have better performance
+* Recoded ~50% of the plugin, should have better performance
+* Moved some config options, you will have to manually reset them (sorry)
+* - `MaximumPlayers` has been moved under `GlobalSettings.GameMode.Players.MaximumPlayers`
+* - `MinimumPlayers` has been moved under `GlobalSettings.GameMode.Players.MinimumPlayers`
 * Changed some commands to fix the new system
 * - `/ctp j <arena>` if no `<arena>` is given, we will send them to the default arena or the one arena (if there is only one)
 * - `/ctp kick <arena> <player`